NEW YORK WILDLIFE

 Population: UNKNOWN, DECREASING

-Drawings: Nicholas and Dylan, Grade 4, Riverdale Country School; Abraham, Grade 3, P.S.49 The Willis Avenue School
+Drawings: Nicholas and Addison, Grade 4, Riverdale Country School; Abraham, Grade 3, P.S.49 The Willis Avenue School

 National Wildlife Federation/Eastern Box Turtle: